yellowstonegames/SquidLib/README.md

 -   Convenience functions/constructors let you use the `char[][]` dungeons to easily build other grid things
   -   DijkstraMap will have walls automatically placed in as obstacles if passed a `char[][]` when it's constucted
   -   FOV resistance maps can be generated automatically by DungeonUtility given a `char[][]`
+- MixedGenerator can produce maps that combine cave areas with artificial areas, starting in 3.0.0 beta 2.
+  - A winding, snake-like path can be produced by SerpentMapGenerator, and has been adapted to generate multi-level dungeons with SerpentDeepMapGenerator.
+Both of these use MixedGenerator, and so can mix natural rock with worked stone.

 ###SquidAI Pathfinding code
 -   Dijkstra Maps and A* can be used for pathfinding and other purposes.